The Best Songs Ever: the Greatest Songs of All Time

 music are considered together, some songs rise in my rankings while others drop.

 Please keep in mind that both lists are the result of my personal taste in

 music, and my strong preference for killer lyrics.
 I realize that everyone

 else's choices will be different; the purpose of my list is simply to say, "Here's what I think, for what it's

 I have included snippets of trivia here and

 Which songwriter pledged to be faithful to his wife in his biggest hit, only to record a song

-written by his mistress that became his second-biggest hit?
+written by his mistress that became his other greatest hit?

-What pagan song became a Christian children's hymn, then a hit single for America's most famous Muslim
+tune, then becoming a Christian children's hymn, then finally a hit single for America's most famous Muslim

 How did Geoffrey Chaucer